Augmented Reality Campus Tour Mobile Design

 I collaborated with another UX/UI Designer, an AR Developer, and a 3D Designer.

-Persona Creation, Journey Mapping, UI System Design, Wireframing, Prototyping, and Field Testing.
+Persona Creation, Journey Mapping, Prototyping, and User Testing.

-Persona Creation, Journey Mapping, UI System Design, Wireframing, Prototyping, and Field Testing.
+Persona Creation, Journey Mapping, Prototyping, and User Testing.

 Tools: